rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ```
 would not improve the code robustness.

-It is mostly the same principle.
-If you do not care about what data was rejected and why, then use `catMaybes`.
-If you care use `partitionEithers`.
 I question use of `catMaybes` in production code.
-Processing large amounts of data being one possible exception.

 ### HKD pattern